Young man studying

 How long it takes

-Learning and Teaching, Inclusive Practice, and Leadership and Management specialisms: The minimum time to complete is three years, and the maximum time to complete is six years.
+Learning and Teaching, Inclusive Practice, and Leadership and Management specialisms: The minimum time to complete is three years, and the maximum is six years.

 Applied Linguistics specialism: This must be completed by 31 December 2026.